I Never Thought I'd See the Day

-Now, as if all of the above wasn’t bad enough, two weeks ago I was getting my haircut.
+And if all that wasn’t bad enough, two weeks ago I was getting my haircut.
 The stylist was like, “Your highlights are incredible.
 Who did your highlights?
-You know I do highlights and I never get them this good.
+You know I do highlights, and I never get them this good.
 The way they blend….”
-She’s going on and on--no joke.
+And she’s going on and on.
+This is no joke!

-A few weeks ago, I was reading where Christian groups on major college campuses like Vanderbilt, the University of Michigan, and others were getting decertified because, according to school officials, the Christian groups were discriminating by only accepting group leaders who were followers of Christ… imagine that.
+Not too long ago, I was reading where Christian groups on major college campuses like Vanderbilt, the University of Michigan, and others were being decertified because these colleges said the Christian groups were discriminating because they actually wanted leaders of these organizations to be followers of Christ… imagine that.

-I read about 2nd Grader Laura Greska who couldn’t take the book The First Christmas to school to share for Show-and-Tell because it talked about Jesus being born.
+I also read about 2nd Grader Laura Greska who couldn’t take the book The First Christmas to school to share for show and tell at Christmas time because it talked about Jesus being born.
 Another 2nd grader in Frenchtown, NJ was not allowed to sing Awesome God during the school’s talent show and her family was even issued a temporary restraining order to keep them away from the school on the night of “Frenchtown Idol.”

 I read about the Santa Clara school district in Florida which banned voluntary, student-initiated prayers, off the clock discussions about religion, and the use of the phrase “God Bless.”
 And I read about Federal Judge Robert Gettleman who banned moments of silence in the state of Illinois stating that “it was a subtle attempt to force children at impressionable ages to contemplate religion.”

 But guess what?
-That day is here, and our response to this day that will leave a legacy for the next generation.
+That day is here, and our response to these days will leave a legacy for the next generation.
 I wonder what that legacy will be.